 Full medical underwriting

-Full medical underwriting means you will need to provide details of your medical history.
-This assessment is usually used for:
+Full medical underwriting means you will need to tell your insurer about your medical history.
+This includes information about:

 - income protection insurance